 Now your story about the habit is not so good, and you’ll be less enthusiastic about doing the habit from now on.

 Maybe you also missed a couple of days of exercise because you got busy.
-Your story changes to, “Damn, I screwed up, I’m not as good at this habit as I thought, why am I not disciplined?”
+Your story changes to, “Oh no, I screwed up, I’m not as good at this habit as I thought, why am I not disciplined?”

 The story isn’t so good.
 Now you might actually try not think about the habit, and you are much more likely to skip the habit from now on.